dashpay/docs/introduction/information.rst

 Dash Core Wallet
-  The :ref:`Dash Core Wallet <dash-core-wallet>` (known also as the QT wallet) is the "official" Dash wallet that is compiled by the Dash Core Team and allows both PrivateSend and InstantSend.
+  The :ref:`Dash Core Wallet <dash-core-wallet>` (known also as the QT wallet) is the "official" Dash wallet that is compiled by the Dash Core Team and allows both InstantSend and CoinJoin.
 The DashCore wallet will download the entire blockchain and serve it over the internet to any peers who request it.